ahuth/emcee/README.md

 Once installed, you will have a manifest file located at `/assets/elements/application.html`.
-Use [sprockets directives](https://github.com/sstephenson/sprockets#sprockets-directives) to

-In a development environment, all web components referenced in the manifest will be included as seperate html imports.
-In production, they will be concatenated into one import. include web components located in one of the assets directories.
+Use [sprockets directives](https://github.com/sstephenson/sprockets#sprockets-directives) to include web components located in one of the assets directories.

 When referencing web components, you must point to the html file, not the directory.
 For example,